the-xkcd-community/the-red-spider-project/Readme.md

 - `xkcd-search`: Searches the database from `xkcd-fetch` for keywords.
   Run with `-h` for help.
 - `json-parse`: Manually inspect JSON files.
 Undocumented.
+- `level_up`: An RPG-style lines-of-code counter which pops up a "level up" message when you pass a milestone in a programming language.
+Run with `-h` for help.

 The following commands are expected to be added soon.

-- `level_up`: An RPG-style lines-of-code counter which pops up a "level up" message when you pass a milestone in a programming language.
 - `summon`: A generic file/URL launcher which can handle any file type your underlying system supports.
 - `spider-life`: A Conway's Game of Life variant with two colors and